 4) Ensure good drainage and elevation.

-5) Anticipate possible dangers after a thunder storm.
+5) Anticipate possible dangers after a thunderstorm.

 Have plenty of food and veterinary supplies on hand in case cattle are injured during a storm.
-Be prepared to cut off electricity if needed and take measure to protect your herd's water supply.
+Be prepared to cut off electricity if needed and take measures to protect your herd's water supply.
 During a storm, contamination can seep in due to pesticides and other hazards.

 Since 1988, Arrowquip has been providing safer livestock handling solutions and products.
 We're proud to offer portable handling systems, squeeze chutes, corral panels, gates, bale feeders and other custom handling systems.
 Contact us today to stock up before a storm hits your area.